simolus3/drift/docs/pages/docs/transactions.md

 data:
   title: "Transactions"
   weight: 70
-  description: Run multiple queries atomically
+  description: Run multiple statements atomically

 template: layouts/docs/single
 aliases:
   - /transactions/
 ---

-Moor has support for transactions and allows multiple queries to run atomically, so that none of their changes is visible to the main database until the transaction is finished.
+Drift has support for transactions and allows multiple statements to run atomically, so that none of their changes is visible to the main database until the transaction is finished.
 To begin a transaction, call the `transaction` method on your database or a DAO.